bharath12b5/mvn-linux/Building-Virt-Manager.md

    After connecting to the hypervisor, all available guests will be listed in the virt-manager window.

 1. To install a Linux guest from an ISO image on the KVM server, you need to mount the ISO image, extract the kernel and initrd files from it, and place them in a temporary location.
-The following example is for copying the files from a SLES 12 SP3 ISO image.
+The following example is for copying the files from a SLES 12 SP1 ISO image:

         # mkdir /tmp/iso-files
-        # mount -o ro,loop /<path-to-ISO>/ /mnt
+        # mount -o ro,loop /disk/isos/SLE-12-SP1-Server-DVD-s390x-DVD1.iso /mnt
         # cd /mnt/boot/s390x
         # cp ./linux ./initrd /tmp/iso-files
         # cd /tmp/iso-files
         # chmod 755 linux initrd
+        # umount /mnt

+   The following is an example for copying the files from a RHEL 7.1 ISO image:

+        # mkdir /tmp/iso-files
+        # mount -o ro,loop /disk/isos/RHEL-7.1-20150219.1-Server-s390x-dvd1.iso /mnt
+        # cd /mnt/images
+        # cp ./kernel.img ./initrd.img /tmp/iso-files
+        # cd /tmp/iso-files
+        # chmod 755 kernel.img initrd.img
         # umount /mnt

 1. Create a new virtual machine by clicking the "New" button in virt-manager.
 This will bring up the "New VM" dialog box.
 Ensure that you are connected to the correct KVM hypervisor as shown in the "Connection" drop-down menu.
 Select "Local install media (ISO image or CDROM)".
 Within the architecture options, ensure that "Virt Type" is set to "KVM" and "Machine Type" is set to "s390-ccw-virtio".
 Click "Forward".